robfatland/zero2x/Z2JH/README.md

         - Software, from MATLAB to Tableau

-- What is a high-level breakdown of Zero To JupyterHub?
+- What is a high-level breakdown of the JupyterHub build?
-    - There is a core procedure that generates a very generic system; and then there is fine tuning
+    - There is a core procedure to build a generic system; and then there is fine tuning details
         - Generic build
-        - Create an Azure Active Director **Service Principal** to act as our agent on Azure
+            - Create a private
-        - Create an Azure Kubernetes Service instance to manage a cluster of 3 small VMs
+            - Create an Azure Active Director **Service Principal** (acts like a friend bot)
-        - and so on
+            - Create an Azure Kubernetes Service (AKS) instance: manages a 3 VM cluster
     - Fine tuning
         - Customize the environment via a 'template' Docker image
         - Add user authentication access